 Therefore, the correct answer is 1.

-Adding a power source in parallel does not change the values already set for the circuit, as they match the existing power source.
-Adding a cell or battery in parallel is usually devised as a form of electrical backup to a circuit, and not as a means to change the voltage.
+Trivia: Adding a cell or battery in parallel is usually devised as a form of electrical backup to a circuit, not as a means to change the voltage.

 Therefore, the correct answer is 3.